learn-co-curriculum/react-props-movie-lab/README.md

 To get started, take a look at `src/data.js` to get a sense of the data you'll be working with.
 We can see that the data is stored in an array of objects.
-At the end of this file, the data is set up to be exported and in `src/MovieShowcase.js`, we can see that this data gets imported in at the top:
+At the end of this file, the data is exported.
+In `src/MovieShowcase.js`, we can see that this data gets imported at the top:

 ```js
 import movieData from './data.js'
 ```

-The `MovieShowcase` component, then, has access to `movieData`.
+The `MovieShowcase` component now has access to our data in the `movieData` variable.
 We want to take this data and, for every object inside, render a `MovieCard` component, passing the object data in as props like so:

 ```js
 generateMovieCards = () => {